ros2/rviz/rviz_visual_tests/docs/documentation.md

 be pixel-wise identical, so that the pixel-by-pixel comparison will fail even if the test should pass.
-For the moment this issue is addressed by computing the MSE (Mean Square Error) for the two pictures and comparing it to a threshold value that can be set by the user and (by default equal to 0).
-NB: the MSE is a value between 0 (if the images are identical) and 1 (if the difference image is completely white).
+For the moment this issue is addressed by computing the MSE (Mean Square Error) for the two pictures and comparing it to a threshold value that can be set by the user (by default it is equal to 0.0005, to take in account small fluctuations due to different screens).
+NB: the MSE is a value between 0 (if the images are identical) and 1 (if the difference image is completely white, which would happen if for each pixel the color difference is equal to 1 - i.e.
+maximal: each channel of an `Ogre::ColorValue` is between 0 and 1 - for every channel).
 If the computed MSE is found to be bigger than the set threshold, then the test will fail, otherwise it will pass.
 To set the threshold value, another CMake flag is provided:
 `MSEThreshold`, and the user can set it via command line when starting the tests: